-The Exe Estuary SPA includes both marine areas (ie. land covered continuously or intermittently by tidal waters) and land which is not subject to tidal influence.
+The Northumbria Coast SPA includes marine areas (ie. land covered continuously or intermittently by tidal waters).
 The marine part of the SPA is termed a European marine site.
-The extent of the Exe Estuary European marine site is illustrated in Figure 2.
+The extent of the Northumbria Coast European marine site is illustrated in Figure 2.
 The seaward boundary of the European marine site is concurrent with that of the SPA.
-The landward boundary of the European marine site is the upper boundary of the SPA, or where that extends above land covered continuously or intermittently by tidal waters it is at the limit of the marine habitats.
+The landward boundary of the European marine site is the upper boundary of the SPA, or where that extends above land covered continuously or intermittently by tidal waters, it is at the limit of the marine habitats.

 Where SPA qualifying species occur within the European marine site they are referred to as interest features.
 Sub-features (habitats) have also been identified to highlight the ecologically important components of the European marine site for each interest feature.
-The interest features and sub-features for the Exe Estuary European marine site are described below and the sub-features are mapped at Figure 2 to show their distribution and extent.
+The interest features and sub-features for the Northumbria Coast European marine site are described below and the sub-features are mapped at Figure 2 to show their distribution and extent.